instedd/oasis/README.md

 After doing any of these actions, you can head over to [Travis](https://travis-ci.org/github/instedd/oasis) to see  how the build is faring.

 With the build ready, head over to [Rancher](https://rancher.instedd.org/) to upgrade the Oasis instances in the environment you need to deploy to.

+Make sure to:
+1. first upgrade  the `db-migration` container if there is any **new migration**,
-Make sure to add any necessary **environment variables** while you're upgrading and run any **migrations** afterwards!
+2. then the `app` container adding any necessary **environment variables**